 Think about it: our body is in one space (in a chair, or on the couch) and our mind is somewhere completely different.

 Why is it so tough to keep our mind and our body in the same space?

-Why do we keep ourselves in our heads, far away from where our body is right now?
+We keep ourselves in our heads, in a place that doesn't even exist, far away from where our body is right now.

 I can't even tell you how many times I attended a concert or a play without really hearing it or seeing it.

-Because I was ruminating about something that happened earlier that day, or last month... or last year.
+It's because I was stuck in my head about something that happened earlier that day, or last month... or last year.